GaMeNu/BWUBot/README.md

 # BWUBot
-Python bot for the Build With Us discord server.
+Depricated Python bot for the Build With Us discord server.
 It sucks btw.

 When using code from this repo, please make sure it stays Open-Source, and credit me or link this original repo with github.com/GaMeNu/BWUBot.
 Thank you :)